barcek/sprk/README.md

 The values in this case are:

 - one lambda to be run before the standard tasks (`prep`) and one after every other stage (`tidy`);
-- the name of the 'project' pool as a `lead` pool, which are given priority over other pools, meaning its tasks will be run before tasks in any pools listed later or not listed (see [Pools & ranks](#pools--ranks)) below.
+- the name of the 'project' pool as a `lead` pool, those which are given priority over other pools, meaning its tasks will be run before tasks in any pools listed later or not listed (see [Pools & ranks](#pools--ranks)) below.

-Other possible keys are `name` for the project name string value, `root`, `code` and `main` for path string values (passed on assignment to `pathlib.Path`) and `batches` for instances of the tool internal Batch class containing items to be built (see [Runtime overview](#runtime-overview) below).
+Other possible keys are `name` for the project name string value, `root`, `code` and `main` for path string values (passed when assigned to `pathlib.Path`) and `batches` for instances of the tool internal Batch class containing items to be built (see [Runtime overview](#runtime-overview) below).

 A tool can also be extended by providing resources and inserting templates (see [Providing resources](#providing-resources) and [Inserting templates](#inserting-templates) below).